 – A term given to the procedure of heating printing plates in an oven to increase the run length that can be printed with them.

 A term used to describe the aesthetic or harmony of elements, whether they are photos, art or copy, within a layout or design.

 In an illustration, any line which encircles copy or dialogue.

-The undesirable effect of waves or bands of the same colour on a digital graphic.
+The undesirable effect of waves or bands of the same color on a digital graphic.